What are waves?

 mixture of groundswell and wind swell—a random collection of waves that

-have travelled from far away mixed with waves that have come a much
+have traveled from far away mixed with waves that have come a much

 shorter distance.